Annapurna Base Camp Trek

 A Typical Day on the Annapurna Base Camp Trek

-While no two days are the same when we factor in weather (are the mountains clearer today than yesterday?), your mood (‘day five and my calves are feeling stronger’), and the surroundings, whether it be forest, rivers, pastureland or rocky trails, there is a basic pattern to the daily trek.
+While no two days are the same when we factor in weather (are the mountains clearer today than yesterday?), your mood (‘day five and my calves are feeling stronger’), and the surroundings, whether forest, rivers, pastureland, or rocky trails, there is a basic pattern to the daily trek.

 Breakfast is taken around 7 am in the lodge/teahouse you spend the night in.
-That most likely will consists of porridge, eggs, bread, tea, or coffee.
+That most likely will consist of porridge, eggs, bread, tea, or coffee.
 Then you give your bags to the porters who head off ahead of the main group (being these ‘supermen’ are so much faster).
 On the trail, we take lunch at a teashop along the way, usually noodles or rice and curry.
-If that doesn’t suit your taste, you can bring along some protein or chocolate bars or some Tibetan bread purchased from the lodge the night before.
+If that doesn’t suit your taste, you can bring some protein, chocolate bars, or Tibetan bread purchased from the lodge the night before.
 But eating and staying hydrated is important.

-Each day we walk 5 to 7 hours on this trek.
+This trek takes us 5 to 7 hours each day.
 It is not too difficult or technical, but you should have a good general fitness level to make things easier.
-Your guide will point out things of interest and ensure you are having a good day.
+Your guide will highlight things of interest and ensure you are having a good day.
 Remember to let him/ her know if you feel unwell.
 Do remember to look up at the majestic mountains surrounding you.

 Finally, we will reach the next lodge, where we can relax with a hot or cold drink before dinner.
 Bedtime is generally early on the trek, and we do not recommend drinking much alcohol.
 Save that celebration for the last night or when you are back in Pokhara.